Understanding Georgia Car Accident Laws

 Georgia has strict laws for motorists when it comes to reporting motor vehicle crashes — and not abiding by these laws can mean legal consequences.
 Not reporting a car accident can also put your injury claim in jeopardy, and you could be leaving the compensation you deserve on the table.
 Here's what you need to know.

-When Should I Report a Car Accident?
+When Should I Report a Car Accident in Georgia?

 - The collision resulted in deaths

 - The collision caused property damage worth more than $500